 Ride + carve with us in Paradise

 Learn about the incredible history of Polynesia as you drive through the Pacific Islands on an ATV.
-With an untouched jungle as your setting, it won’t be hard to picture everyday life for the ancient Hawaiians that once lived, worked, and played in the area.
+With an untouched jungle as your setting on your Hawaiian adventure tour, it won’t be hard to picture everyday life for the ancient Hawaiians that once lived, worked, and played in the area.

 At each stop around the property, your guides will facilitate hands-on activities to help you better understand the traditions and lifestyle of ancient Hawaiians, Fijians, Tongans, and Samoans.
+This Big Island tour is just 10 minutes from Kailua-Kona.
 Scroll below to see a glimpse of your stops!

 Island of Hawaii